Pseudospectrum and (in)stability of black hole total transmission modes: ACKNOWLEDGMENT

-This work is supported in part by the National Key R\&D Program of China Grant No. 2022YFC2204603, by the National Natural Science Foundation of China with grants No. 12475063, No. 12075232 and No. 12247103.
-This work is also supported by the National Natural Science Foundation of China with grants No. 12505067.
+We thank the referee for inspiring comments regarding the convergence of condition numbers and for inquiring other possible coordinates.
+This work is supported in part by the National Key R\&D Program of China Grant No. 2022YFC2204603 and by the National Natural Science Foundation of China with Grants No. 12475063, No. 12075232 and No. 12247103.
+This work is also supported by the National Natural Science Foundation of China with Grants No. 12505067.

-\section{The energy norm}
+\section{THE ENERGY NORM}

 In this appendix, we outline the derivation of the physically relevant energy norm used to compute the pseudospectrum of TTMs~\cite{Gasperin:2021kfv}.
 For the QNM case, we adopt the hyperboloidal coordinate constructed by out-in strategy~\cite{Panossomacedo:2023qzp} and utilize the energy norm defined in~\cite{Jaramillo:2020tuu}.
 The master equation~[Eq. (\ref{masterEqTime})] can be written equivalently as